 Upload Resume (optional) Field not completed.

 (Section Break)

 Details

 Are you a City resident?
 No

 If yes, which district?
 Field not completed.

 If yes, how long have you been a City resident?
 Pensacola

 Do you own property within the City limits?
 Yes

 Are you a registered voter in the city?
 Yes

 Board(s) of interest: Westside Redevelopment Board

 Please list the reasons for your interest in this position: The enhancement of residential and business growth on Pensacola's Westside consistent with community goals and opportunities.

 Do you currently serve on a board?
 Yes

 If yes, which board(s)?
 Westside Redevelopment Board

 Do you currently hold a public office?
 No

 If so, what office?
 Field not completed.

 Would you be willing to resign your current office for the appointment you now seek?
 N/A

 (Section Break)

-Diversity In order to encourage diversity in selections of members of government committees, the following information is required by Florida Statute 760.80 for some committees.
+rsity in selections of members of government Information is required by Florida Statute 760.80 for some

 Gender Male

 Race African-American